Michael-Nester/CSC461-ML-Final-Project/progressReport/Preliminaries.md

 3. Using the preprocessing code from previous experiments, we want to be able to pass in just one eye.
 This will be useful for the final product, in which we aim to be able to change the color of a persons eye from a single picture of their face.

+4. We have begun the steps to classify the dataset based on colors.
+Some issues with this have arose, as there are no labels specifying the color fo the iris in the UBIRIS_v2 dataset.
+Our first test consists of an autoencoder, developed using claude and gemini tools.
+The autoencoder itself uses libraries such as Keras, and numpy.

 ### Results

 1. After debugging and running code to extract the iris from a picture for the first time, the results are somewhat useful.
 Some of the images contained just the